ISSArt-LLC/ISSArt-LLC.github.io/posts/2021-07-21-katalon-as-the-first-step-towards-automated-tests.md

 ![](https://lh5.googleusercontent.com/4W2QAndqLXN8MGccy3mtH2SDTkc4rUbg4miM9P2TdxbQhajwuWDh17NyJQwIV9amw2YliTWo-M2gxgNNlbGAfIIlYzc9ucU85Glx59niXZ9yNcN1PceYfVXxM8SvE_jUlzWox-VJ)

-“New” – Creating a new test case
+"New" – Creating a new test case

-“Rec.” – Recording a test case
+"Rec." – Recording a test case

-“Play” – Reproduction of the recorded test case
+"Play" – Reproduction of the recorded test case

-“Play Suite” – Reproduction of a test suite
+"Play Suite" – Reproduction of a test suite

-“Play All” – Reproduction of all cases
+"Play All" – Reproduction of all cases

-“Pause” – Make pause while reproducing
+"Pause" – Make pause while reproducing

-“Report” – Reporting problems to the developers of this plugin
+"Report" – Reporting problems to the developers of this plugin

-“Export” – Export of created test cases in different programming languages, using different frameworks
+"Export" – Export of created test cases in different programming languages, using different frameworks

 This plugin supports the following export options: